Skip to main content

 3. What is CAPI and why do I need it?

 CAPI (Conversions API) is Meta's server-side tracking solution that works alongside the Facebook Pixel.
 You need it because iOS 14.5+ privacy changes and browser ad blockers limit pixel tracking effectiveness.
 CAPI sends conversion data directly from your server to Meta, ensuring you capture 20-40% more conversion data that would otherwise be lost.
+For the full technical specification, see Meta's Conversions API documentation.
 It also significantly improves your Event Match Quality score, leading to better optimization and lower CPAs.

 4. How do I improve my ROAS on Meta Ads?